-At a recent interview, I sat in the waiting area for the hiring manager to come and greet me and did my usual scan of employees while I waited.
+At an interview [not long ago], I sat in the waiting area for the hiring manager to come and greet me and did my usual scan of employees while I waited.
 The receptionist was black (and wearing micro braids), and a man, who looked to be on the custodial staff, was speaking Spanish to another younger woman, who appeared to be helping him clean the kitchen area.

 Other than these three, everyone else walking by was a white woman.
 I knew from my LinkedIn research that the hiring manager was a thin brunette who looked to be a few years older than me.
 The other women walking around looked like different-hair-color versions of her—tall, thin, with long, straight hair.
 As I waited, I distinctly remember thinking, “Maybe I should have twisted my hair down.”